farhantanvir1/starter-hugo-academic-Farhan/content/home/experience.md

     location: Stillwater, OK, USA
     date_start: '2021-05-15'
     date_end: ''
-    description: `|2-
+    description: '|2-
-                Planned and executed a project on drug drug interaction prediction (Accepted in IEEE CIBCB 2021) Planned and working on a project on modeling polypharmacy side effects`
+                Planned and executed a project on drug drug interaction prediction (Accepted in IEEE CIBCB 2021) Planned and working on a project on modeling polypharmacy side effects'

   - title: Graduate Teaching Assistant